 SPARKING NEW LIFE INTO CONTROL ROOM B

-Once a fully-operating hub of this heritage landmark in the 1950s, the new Control Room B bar will be bringing the history of Battersea Power Station to life.
-After many years of lying dormant, members of the public will now have the opportunity to encounter an up-close experience of the fully restored Control Room B and its original control panels for the very first time – transforming into a brand new and electrifying all-day experience with coffees, light bites and an eclectic cocktail menu.
+Once a fully-operating hub of this heritage landmark in the 1950s, the new Control Room B bar has brought the history of Battersea Power Station to life.
+After many years of lying dormant, members of the public now have the opportunity to encounter an up-close experience of the fully restored Control Room B and its original control panels for the very first time – now an electrifying all-day experience with coffees, light bites and an eclectic cocktail menu.

 LIGHTING UP LONDON IN THE 1950S